zach401/acnportal/README.md

 ## Questions

-Contact the ACN Research Portal team at <ev-help@caltech.edu> with any questions, or submit a question through Github issues.
+Contact the ACN Research Portal team at <mailto:ev-help@caltech.edu> with any questions, or submit a question through Github issues.